Connect with your exact customers

 UX researchers at enterprise credit bureau Experian knew they needed to deliver a better user experience.
 Some of its offerings, however, served multiple types of users—its Ascend Platform, for example, is used both by power users as well as by end users who aggregate data.

-While researchers could obtain feedback from power users in a fairly straightforward manner, they couldn’t efficiently connect with—or elicit valuable, unfiltered insight directly from—end users.
+While researchers could obtain NPS feedback from power users in a fairly straightforward manner, they couldn’t efficiently connect with—or elicit valuable, unfiltered insight directly from—end users.

 As a result, a massive portion of Experian’s user base was excluded from consideration when critical messaging and design decisions were made.

 The internal credibility of Experian’s UX team has increased thanks to the impressive results attained with UserTesting.
-Experian’s account managers and product managers are requesting the research team conduct even more “voice of the customer” studies, while other teams and business units now ask the UX team for their user research support on other Experian assets, such as its externally facing website.
+Experian’s account managers and product managers are requesting the research team conduct even more “voice of the customer” studies, while other teams and business units now ask the UX team for their qualitative research support on other Experian assets, such as its externally facing website.

-For us, UserTesting empowers us to have a much more strategic approach than NPS alone because it delivers far richer human insight.
+UserTesting empowers us to have a much more strategic approach than NPS alone because it delivers far richer human insight.